TheStarport/KnowledgeBase/docs/File Structures/utf/ale-nodes.md

 | 0x0ABE0402                     | Boolean        | Unknown.                                                            |
 | 0xE63AA248                     | Animated curve | Unknown.                                                            |

-❔ 0xE63AA248 type appears in some FLDustField nodes.
+* ❔ 0xE63AA248 type appears in some FLDustField nodes.
-❔ 0x0BA0B3BB, 0x03503B61 and 0x0ABE0402 types appear in tail.app (FLBeamAppearance) of gf_tradelaneship01.ale.
+* ❔ 0x0BA0B3BB, 0x03503B61 and 0x0ABE0402 types appear in tail.app (FLBeamAppearance) of gf_tradelaneship01.ale.

-## Templates
+## Nodes

+* "FL" prefix in some names is not a typo.

+### FxNode

+Can be used to group multiple nodes for transformations.

+* Node_Name
+* Node_LifeSpan
+* Node_Transform

 ### FxCubeEmitter

+Cube volume emitter.

 * Node_Name
 * Node_LifeSpan